-By far the most sought after piece of information that patients seek are clinic success rates.
+By far the most sought-after piece of information that patients seek are clinic success rates.
 It would be nice at this point to say that all clinics report statistics in the same way and this makes the whole process that much easier.
 Unfortunately, they don’t.
 Success can be measured in many ways – by recording pregnancies or live births, by success per cycle, per patient, per embryo transfer, or even by per embryo transferred!

 You should therefore be cautious when examining success rates and be aware that clinics interpret and present them in different ways.

-Fortunately, there are a number of independent and reliable resources that can be employed to ascertain more information about success rates by country, by clinic or by type of diagnosis or treatment.
+Fortunately, there are a number of independent and reliable resources that can be employed to ascertain more information about success rates by country, by the clinic, or by type of diagnosis or treatment.
 Details about general – average – per country success rates are available from ESHRE, Centers for Disease Control and Prevention – USA – ART Fertility Clinic Success Rates Report and the HFEA – “UK statistics for IVF and DI treatment, storage, and donation“.

 There is also a very good IVF success rates calculator which is published by the Society for Assisted Reproductive Technology (SART).

 This is an excellent starting point and will demonstrate what success rates you are likely to expect based on your background, reproductive history and diagnosis.